SearchGPT vs. Google: Can SearchGPT overtake Google in search?

 Due to growing frustration with Google, many users were actively seeking alternatives, resulting in a massive adoption of Perplexity.

-As of July 2024, Perplexity's search platform handled approximately 250 million queries, a remarkable increase from the 500 million queries processed throughout all of 2023.
+As of July 2024, Perplexity's search engine handled approximately 250 million queries, a remarkable increase from the 500 million queries processed throughout all of 2023.
 The company is projected to achieve annual revenues of $35 million this year, a substantial rise from its earlier expectation of only $5 million.
 This growth follows a recent funding round of $250 million, which has tripled its valuation from $1 billion to $3 billion.

-A lesson from history: Revisiting the tombstones of search engines
+SearchGPT Vs. Google: Revisiting the tombstones of search engines

-The history of search is full of giants who seemed untouchable—until they weren’t.
+The history of search engines is full of giants who seemed untouchable—until they weren’t.
 Yahoo was once a popular search engine, yet Google eclipsed it with user-friendly infrastructure and innovative algorithms.
 While Yahoo couldn't keep up, Google solidified its brand and became synonymous with searching for information.

 Google disrupted Yahoo!

 Another telling example is the decline of the Yellow Pages.
 Despite attempts to adapt, Yellow Pages couldn’t match the appeal of online search, especially as digital advertising emerged.
 By the late 2010s, print directories had faded into near-obscurity, replaced by search engines that offered targeted, cost-effective solutions.
-Google may have learned from these examples, but could SearchGPT or a similar AI-powered tool drive the next big shift?
+Google may have learned from these examples, but could SearchGPT or a similar AI-powered search engine drive the next big shift?

 As the product adoption curve shows, every product reaches a point where early adopters transition into mainstream users.
-We may be on the brink of a shift where a new way of searching is about to enter the mainstream — Or are we?
+We may be on the brink of a shift where a new way of searching is about to enter the mainstream search market — Or are we?

 The product adoption curve